osrf/gazebo_tutorials/inertia/tutorial.md

     | ixy iyy iyz |
     | ixz iyz izz |

 As a quick check that the matrix is sane, you can use the rule that the diagonal entries should have the largest values, and the off-diagonal numbers should more or less approach zero.
-No diagonal entry can be negative.
+No diagonal entry can be negative (precisely, the matrix has to be positive definite; use your favorite maths tool to verify that).

 # Checking in Gazebo